namansh13/project-euler/README.md

 # project-euler
-Solutions of some of project quler questions
+Solutions of some of project euler questions